|

 the inverter (some types will engage automatically), and run until grid

 power returns.
-An even simpler system would be the use of a small
+An even simpler system would be the use of a small inverter

-to start making plans for this summer and be prepared when the
+plans for this summer and be prepared when the blackouts hit.
+This is

-blackouts hit.
-This is not Y2K all over again; we are facing a national
+not Y2K all over again; we are facing a national crisis!

-into your email.
+For more information please call 831-336-8650, or email us at [email protected] (please cut and paste this address into your email.
 We don't hyperlink to reduce spam)

 |